πŸ‹ The 7 Best Iceland Whale Watching Tours [2024 Reviews]

 Iceland Whale Watching Tour Reviews

-1. Whale Watching Tour by Speedboat From Reykjavik
+1. The Original Classic Whale Watching from Reykjavik

 Tour Highlights At A Glance:

-• Includes: Experienced and enthusiastic tour guides, 2-hour cruise on a speedboat, life jacket, gloves, goggles, waterproof overalls, and souvenir scarf
+• Includes: Experienced and enthusiastic tour guides, 3-hour cruise, life jacket, blankets, raincoats and admission to Wildlife Exhibition

 Listen to your expert guides as they explain the whales’ behavior and provide you with an introduction to the local ecosystem.
 Feel free to question your guides about the whales and any other sea creatures you come across.